dotnet/docs/docs/fsharp/language-reference/compiler-messages/index.md

 ---
-title: "F# Compiler Errors and Warnings"
+title: "Compiler errors and warnings"
 description: Descriptions and solutions for errors and warnings that the F# compiler will emit ms.date: 12/21/2019
 ---

-# F# Compiler Messages
+# F# compiler messages

 This section details compiler errors and warnings that the F# compiler will emit for certain constructs.
 The default sets of errors can be changed by: